rwxrob/keg-spec/1/README.md

 rwx.gg/45
 ```

-This solves problems that might not even be thought of, like limitations on size when posting to IRC chat (such as Twitch).
+Node identifiers are modeled after primary keys in most database systems.
+Importing a node into a database is therefore rather trivial when the need arises.

+The simplicity and size of an integer identifier solves unanticipated problems such as posting KEG Web URLs to forums and social media applications with limitations on length.

 Numbers are easy to remember, take very little space, and are guaranteed not to break when the title changes.
 Creating a new node is trivial using this method.
-For example, here's all that is required on a UNIX system to create and begin editing a new node:

 ```
 cd $KEG